-Since my original diagnosis, my ejection fraction has remained about the same (43-45), my aortic root has remained the same.
-My symptoms have remained the same (breathlessness, fatigue, etc.) but the one aspect of my heart failure that was different on my last echo was my aortic aneurysm.
-It has been slowly growing.
+Since my original diagnosis, my ejection fraction has improved from 40 to 50, and my aortic root has remained the same.
+My symptoms have remained the same (breathlessness, fatigue, etc.) and my aortic aneurism is stable.

 The article linked below combined with my slowly dilating aortic aneurysm makes me want to go see my chinese doctor again.
 I’ll let you know how it goes.